aeshes/exe_packer/README.md

-This is PE-packer for protestion from signature and bihaviour analysis.
+This is PE-packer for protection from signature and bihaviour analysis.

 #Stub
 Runtime decriptor.
 Decrypts payload in memory and runs it restartig its own process (RunPE method, process injecting).